ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Staticlord/1st Level/Zap.md

 - **Effects**:
 	- *You shock a creature within range with a high amount of static electricity.
 The damage from the electricity scales with how far you have moved this turn.*
 	- Make a melee attack roll against the target creature, adding your psycasting ability modifier to the result.
-		- On a hit, the creature takes damage scaling with the distance you have moved this turn.
+		- On a hit, the creature takes damage scaling with the distance of your ordinary movement this turn.
 - **Stats**:
 	- 1d4 Electric Damage Base Damage.
-	- +1d4 Electric Damage per 5ft the Caster has Moved. (+1d4 Electric Damage)
+	- +1d4 Electric Damage per 5ft the Caster has Ordinarily Moved. (+1d4 Electric Damage)
 - **Upcasting**:
 	- You may upcast this psycast.
 For every 18 psyfocus spent above the normal cost for this psycast, every 5ft you move adds an extra 1d4 electric damage.